elucian/bee/syntax/standard.md

 ## File IO

-To read and write into files and save to disk, we must use system.io library.
+To read and print into files and save to disk, we must use system.io library.
 This library define type "F" : file handler.
 It offer support for file input/output.

 **Methods**

-Next is a fragment from system.io library that define functions open and close.
+Next is a fragment from system.io library that define rules open and close.

 ```
-def .open(name ∈ S, mode ∈ A) => (f ∈ F);
+type .open(name ∈ S, mode ∈ A) => (f ∈ F);
-def .close(f ∈ F);
+type .close(f ∈ F);
 ...

 ```
-**remember:** public functions start with "."
+**remember:** public rules start with "."

 **Examples:**